 What does AI stand for, really?

-Chapter five, finally takes us deeper into the technology.
-After the futuristic account of AI as the potential new overlord and reasons why we should not worry too much about their rule, we now learn that there is much AI that does not qualify as strong AI.
-Coeckelbergh takes us through the different forms of AI, from narrow AI, to embodied AI (robots) to softbots.
+Chapter 5 finally takes us deeper into the technology.
+After the futuristic account of AI as the potential new overlords and reasons why we should not worry too much about their rule, we now learn that there is much AI that does not qualify as strong AI.
+Coeckelbergh takes us through the different forms of AI, from narrow AI to embodied AI (robots) to softbots.
 He also introduces the reader (briefly) to the different AI paradigms (symbolic, connectionism and its subfields, such as machine learning).
-The technology is further explored in Chapter six, which talks about machine learning, data and data science as the most important components of current narrow AI developments and applications.
+The technology is further explored in chapter 6, which talks about machine learning, data and data science as the most important components of current narrow AI developments and applications.

 On to ethics